Zwei: The Arges Adventure similar games & best alternatives

 Game with the same Autonomy vibe

-3"Players have freedom to explore levels, solve puzzles, and choose combat tactics, though progression is guided by keycards and switches."
+3"Players have freedom to explore levels, solve puzzles, and choose combat approaches, though progression is gated by keycards and puzzle solving."

 "Players can switch between two characters and choose how to approach combat and puzzles, but progression is gated by level and item acquisition, requiring some routine grinding."